 ILUKA CLASS ACTION

-We are investigating a potential class action against Iluka on behalf of shareholders who purchased shares in the company between 8th May 2012 and 8th July 2012.
+We are conducting a class action against Iluka on behalf of shareholders who purchased shares in the company between 12th April 2012 and 8th July 2012.

 It is alleged that in this period Iluka failed to inform shareholders of its inability to achieve forecast sales and to provide reliable sales forecasts for the 2012 calendar year.